Psilocybin and PTSD: What Does the Research Say?

 MDMA-Assisted Support For PTSD

 MDMA-assisted support is further along in clinical trials than psilocybin and shows promising results for PTSD.
-MDMA studies showed 71% remission rates in phase 3 trials.
+MDMA research reported remission rates of 71% in certain phase 3 study populations; these are preliminary findings requiring further confirmation.

 How Psilocybin Differs